Kling AI Video Prompts: How to Create Cinematic Videos

 Common Prompt Mistakes and How to Fix Them

 It's easy to slip up when writing prompts for Kling AI.
-Below are common issues and how to correct them — with examples.
+Below are common issues and how to correct them — with examples ranging from cinematic scenes to face transformations like what would I look like as a man.

 Vague Descriptions